2+2 Program FAQs

 - Completion of at least 30 hours

-- Completion of the FOED 2011 & 1820(2) or its equivalent, English 1010 and 1020 (these must be completed no later than Spring preceding the Fall you start at TTU) and all pre-requisite courses
+- Completion of the FOED 2011 & 1820(2) or its equivalent course, English 1010 and 1020 (these must be completed no later than the Spring semester preceding the Fall semester you plan to start at TTU) and all pre-requisite courses

 - Minimum GPA 2.5